NOTICE OF PUBLIC HEARING FOR A REZONING APPLICATION

 FOR A REZONING APPLICATION

-Notice is hereby given that a Public Hearing will be held before the Board of Trustees for the Town of Buena Vista, Colorado to consider a rezoning application by the Estate of Ronald W. Southard for the Colorado Center PUD located off of Gregg Drive to rezone from PUD to Light Industrial.
+Notice is hereby given that a Public Hearing will be held before the Board of Trustees for the Town of Buena Vista, Colorado to consider a rezoning application by The Town of Buena Vista to rezone Cordova Park, located on the 4 parcels at 142 Raven Way, from R-1 (Low-Density Residential) to OSR (Open Space/Recreation).
 The meeting will be held at 7:00 pm on Tuesday, February 28th, 2023.
 Members of the Board of Trustees will meet at the Community Center at 715 E. Main St. The Public can attend virtually via Zoom or in person.
 The meeting link can be found on the Town of Buena Vista website at https://buenavistaco.gov/319/Board-of-Trustees.

 All interested parties are encouraged to attend.
-Additional information may be obtained from the Town of Buena Vista Planning Director, Joseph Teipel, at 719-581-1054, or at jteipel@buenavistaco.gov.
+Additional detailed information may be found on my-bv.com.
+You can also contact the Town of Buena Vista Planner, Doug Tart, at 719-581-1028, or at dtart@buenavistaco.gov.

 (0) comments